CollectionBuilder/collectionbuilder.github.io/pages/community/instructor-incentives.md

 {% include bootstrap/alert.md color="warning" text='This opportunity is for <strong>instructors</strong> and is part of the <a href="/community/" class="font-weight-bold" style="color: #856404;">CollectionBuilder 2023 Incentives Program</a>.' %}

 {:.pt-3}
-**Eligibility**: Applicants must be full- or part-time instructors at ALA-accredited Library and Information Science (LIS) programs
+**Eligibility**: Applicants must be full- or part-time instructors at ALA-accredited Library and Information Science (LIS) programs in the United States

 **Stipend**: Each participant will receive a $2,000 stipend.